Philadelphia Child Pornography Attorney

 Severe penalties and long-term consequences of criminal charges involving child pornography call for skilled and passionate legal representation

 Having your name connected to an investigation by law enforcement into allegations of possession or distribution of child pornography can be enough to forever damage your reputation and harm your relationship with friends, co-workers and family members.
-At the Law Offices of Michael T. van der Veen, our highly skilled team of hardworking Philadelphia criminal defense attorneys recognize the importance of an aggressive and innovative defense strategy to combat government efforts to take away your freedom.
+At van der Veen, O’Neill, Hartshorn, and Levin, our highly skilled team of hardworking Philadelphia criminal defense attorneys recognize the importance of an aggressive and innovative defense strategy to combat government efforts to take away your freedom.
 If you are facing serious child pornography charges, don’t trust just anyone with your future.
 Our Philadelphia child pornography attorneys provide cutting-edge defense strategies.
 We are committed to protecting your reputation and your future.

 Defending against unwarranted child pornography charges

 The various crimes related to child pornography in Pennsylvania are classified as sexual abuse of children.
 Both state and federal laws pertaining to child pornography define a child as someone who is under 18 years of age.
 The internet has made it easy to become the unwitting target of a criminal investigation into violation of the laws prohibiting the possession or viewing of images depicting children engaging in prohibited sexual acts.
 You might believethe person whose image you are viewing on your computer is at least 18 years of age, but even a bona fide belief on your part that the individual was at least 18 years old may not be an adequate defense to a criminal charge.
 Leading Philadelphia criminal defense attorney Michael T. van der Veen and his trusted team of attorneys have handled numbers of child pornography cases with favorable results.
 We know the laws pertaining to child pornography and know which strategies to employ to obtain the outcome you need.

 Pennsylvania laws pertaining to child pornography are specific